TheRustifyer/dotfiles/README.md

 Also, I can share and have up-to-date all my configuration along my typically used machines.

-## Motivation
+## Why?

+On a regular job day (from Monday to Friday), I almost end using three different machines along the day.
+My main coding workstation (for personal projects), which is just an **MSi** laptop running exclusively a *Manjaro*, my gaming and secondary code workstation, that runs on *Windows*, and my job workstation, a corporative laptop that runs on *Windows* using native programs and some tools via *WSL2*.

-Typically, in my daily basis I use a **Linux** distro (native) and a **Windows**, so I always liked the idea of using the same tools, regarding which operating system I am using at a particular moment.
+So I always liked the idea of using the same tools, regarding which operating system I am using at a particular moment.
 But that's a hard thing to acomplish, because I also tend to be happier using community-driver open source tools (or at least, open source), and the tools have to be crossplatform by default or at least, be available in runtimes like `Cygwin` or `Msys2`, or at least, natively compilable in `Windows` via tools like `Mingw`.

 The fact is that, all the tools presented below are easy to get, or they already come with your Linux installation.
 So simply.
 Yet `Windows` is another thing.

+## How?

+This is a git bare repo.
+The technique consists in storing a Git bare repository in a "side" folder (like $HOME/.cfg or whatever) using a specially crafted alias so that commands are run against that repository and not the usual `.git` local folder, which would interfere with any other *Git* repositories around.

+### The alias `config`

+By having the **config** alias set, now I can invoke *Git* from any place, and it will now that I am interacting with my configuration bare repository.
+So I can be in any place an directly add anything that I want to be track by my configuration repository.

 ## Previous considerations: